top of page

 tap or fall asleep.
 YES/NO?

-Getting choked to unconsciousness is never fun, or is it.
+Getting choked to unconsciousness is never fun, or is it?
 Oh, and don't forget that crazy noise you hear when the last second of the choke happens...similar to when neo is released from the matrix… “ZZzzZZzzZZZzooooUUuUuHHHhHhhhh”

 BJJ Report Choking can get us arrested

 Choking is simulating murder, correct?
 If a police officer sees you doing this to another person could you be charged with attempted murder?
-I am not an attorney and don't know the legal answer but I imagine I would be arrested.
-Just saying.
-Does your Jiu Jitsu professor go over this in class while teaching this to you?
-I feel like it could be important.
+I am not an attorney and I don't know the legal answer but I imagine I would be arrested (or praised if I were on Instagram holding a person who just tried to rob someone) just saying...

 What is the best way to approach this?
 Within reason, I think it’s important to discover your limits.
 Having an instinctual reference will help you make better tactical decisions in the heat of the moment when someone has a deep rear naked strangle or Bow & Arrow slapped on is standard.
 Being able to know how many seconds you have before lights out can help you to create the fastest way to get out or make the decision to submit.
+The other side of the coin is when you don't know how deep the choke is and all of the sudden its tunnel vision time.

 Related Posts